Employer of Record

 Legal Framework

-- Employees: Employees in the UAE are regulated by the Federal Labour Law No. 8 (1980).
-This comprehensive law defines the employment standards and benefits that apply to all employees, ensuring their rights and obligations.
+• Employees: Employees in the UAE private sector are regulated by Federal Decree-Law No. 33 of 2021 on the Regulation of Labour Relations, as amended, together with its implementing regulations.
+This law defines the employment standards and benefits that apply to private-sector employees, ensuring their rights and obligations.

-- Independent Contractors: Independent contractors, on the other hand, typically operate outside the scope of the Federal Labour Law, allowing for more flexibility and negotiation in their contractual arrangements.
+• Independent Contractors: Independent contractors, on the other hand, typically operate outside the scope of the UAE Labour Law, allowing for more flexibility and negotiation in their contractual arrangements.

 Hiring Process